 An occurrence of any uneventful circumstance is a constant threat to the return to poverty.
 For example, a health emergency or a bad growing season could easily evaporate the savings of the family.
 To avoid such situations, most microfinance institutions include insurance products.
 It will protect their clients from such events, which could deplete their clients’ savings.
 These institutions offer a variety of micro-insurance products.
 Like life insurance, weather index crop insurance, and general insurance.
 Certain institutions even offer basic policies to their clients for free.
 This ultimately provides long-term financial stability.

 Most people do not have financial knowledge.
 That is the reason why they are not able to take advantage of the financial system.
 Many Micro Finance institutions initially give training to their clients to educate them on financial matters.
 The group members are first given the training.
 It will enhance their financial management skills as well as social inclusion and quality of life.
 The members are trained based on how to form a cohesive group.
 They are informed about the discipline to be ensured, loan rationalization, loan disbursement, and its utilization in repayment.
 Provision of training from time to time is essential.
 The training enables financial inclusion and also makes the people aware of the available investment options.
 This way, the poor people can avail themselves of the benefits of the financial system.
 This way, Micro Finance paves the way for their success.

 Microfinance and Women Empowerment

-If women are empowered by giving opportunities and by financial inclusion, they can be successful entrepreneurs and great leaders.
+If women are empowered by giving opportunities and financial inclusion, they can be successful entrepreneurs and great leaders.
 This is possible through Micro Finance.
 Henceforth, many countries are taking initiatives to empower women.
 Mainly microfinance aims at reducing gender inequality.
 According to reports from the World Bank, high levels of gender inequality and discrimination often have the following attributes:

-high poverty levels, low economic growth, and weak governance.
+High poverty levels, low economic growth, and weak governance.

 There are many advantages to targeting women;